 After Starting Your Wisconsin LLC

 Once you’ve formed your LLC you can sit back and celebrate for a bit.
-Go out and have a nice meal, go on a shopping spree, enjoy a quiet weekend away, or simply have a glass of wine or champagne.
+Go out and have a nice meal or enjoy a quiet weekend away.
 But you can’t stay away for long because there are still a few things you’ll need to do to make sure that your LLC has strong foundations and can function properly as a business.

 Here are three crucial steps you must complete after forming your LLC.

-LLCs in Wisconsin aren’t required to draft and file LLC Operating Agreements, but it is highly advised that you do so anyway.
-If you choose to forego an Operating Agreement, your LLCs Articles of Organization, as well as any existing bylaws, or member control agreements will act as your Operating Agreement.
+LLCs in Wisconsin aren’t required to draft and file LLC Operating Agreements, but I highly advise that you do so anyway.
+If you choose to forgo an Operating Agreement, your LLCs Articles of Organization, as well as any existing bylaws, or member control agreements will act as your Operating Agreement.

 It’s important to add a section to your LLC Operating Agreement about succession.
-This section will explain what happens when LLC members leave or when new members join, which gives LLC members clear, logical instructions in the event of a falling out between them.
-A set of clearly thought-out and well-explained instructions during times of emotional distress is priceless.
+This section will explain what happens when LLC members leave or when new members join, giving LLC members clear, logical instructions in the event of a falling out between them.
+A set of clearly thought-out and well-explained instructions during times of emotional and professional upheaval is priceless.